megancoyle/twitter-bot/README.md

 ## Approach

 I knew that I wanted to build something that could make my life easier.
 I feel like I've spent too many hours trying to create a social media marketing strategy, when I really should focus more energy and effort creating better artwork.
-Thus I decided to explore building bots to make my social media marketing more automated.
+Thus I decided to explore building bots to automate my social media marketing.

-I started off by creating a function that could allow my bot to retweet tweets with a specific hashtag.
-Then I decided that I wanted to create a function to retweet tweets from a list of users.
-I identified the users only by their Twitter ids, since users always have the ability to change their screen names (this is also why I included comments with info on what accounts are associated with the different ids)
+I started off by creating a function for my bot to retweet tweets with a specific hashtag.
+Then I created a function to retweet tweets from a list of users.
+I identified the users by their Twitter ids, since users always have the ability to change their screen names (this is also why I included comments with info on what accounts are associated with the different ids)

 In order to allow the bot to work automatically, I deployed it to Heroku.